Dating apps have forever changed how we meet people. Almost everyone is on Tinder, Bumble, or Hinge these days.

 Instead of having to walk up to someone at a bar and risk getting rejected, you simply send someone a message.
 If they don’t respond — no harm done.

-Also, because of the initial matching process, there is “probable cause.”
+Also, there is “probable cause.”
 You feel justified reaching out to this person, as they already matched you.

 The fact that dating apps reduce anxiety primarily appeals to men.
-Even in the age of feminism, in most instances, it is still men who are expected to make the first move.
-But that also means they are the ones at risk of being rebuffed.
+In most instances, it is still men who are expected to make the first move.
+They are the ones at risk of getting rebuffed.

-I’m skeptical.
-I think it’s a good thing for men to overcome themselves and take a risk.
+I would argue it’s a good thing for men to take a risk.
+It builds character.
 And it is an even better thing to learn how to deal with rejection.
 Life is full of it.

-When you resort to an easy way out like online dating, you rob yourself of that chance to develop that edge.
-You become dependent on the app.
+When you take the easy way (online dating), you rob yourself of the chance to develop that edge.
+You become dependent on some weird app on your phone.

 Less Risk

-With an anonymous dating profile, there is almost no chance for someone to stalk you or physically harm you.
+With an anonymous dating profile, there is no chance of someone stalking you or physically harming you.

-It also allows you to filter.
-If a suitor is acting weird or pushy, you can just sort them out right away, without ever having to meet them.
+It also allows you to pre-filter.
+If a suitor is acting weird, you can just sort them out right away, without having to meet them.

 The fact that dating apps reduce risk primarily appeals to women.
-Because they are less physically strong than men, they are the ones at risk of being overpowered by an aggressor.
+As they are not as physically strong as men, they are the ones at risk of being overpowered.

 So, that’s a pro, right?